 AS Plan MW Requirements are used to disaggregate the ORDC as shown in the figure below.

 Figure 2: Example 2: Disaggregation of the ORDC into Reg-Up, RRS, SOR and NSOR Demand Curves (Option2)

+Calpine Comment: We were not at the SAWG meeting when this zebra ASDC was created and would like the curve either labeled more effectively in the final draft or some narrative explanation inserted to show why the Reg-UP ASDC and the RRS ASDC are intersperced.

 Example 3: ASDC for Reg-Up, RRS, SOR and NSOR Demand Curves (Option 2) – Not based on ORDC